giifrr/Data-Structure-Algorithms/README.md

 # Data-Structure-Algorithms
-This is an implemented code from data structure and algorithms course.
-This code uses C++ programming language
+This is a code implementation from a data structure and algorithms course using the C++ programming language.